sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 x0 = get_startguesses(rng, petab_prob, 1)
 ```

-The start guess includes both mechanistic parameters (`x0.p`) and ML parameters (`x0.net1`).
+The start guess includes both mechanistic parameters (`x0.d`) and ML parameters (`x0.net1`).
 By default, `get_startguess` initializes ML parameters using the initializers in the Lux
 model.
 While not needed here, SciML training can often be improved by initializing ML
 parameters to smaller values than these defaults.
-Moreover, although not done here for
-simplicity, it is prudent to run parameter estimation from multiple start guesses to
-reduce sensitivity to avoid convergence to local minimum.

 With a start guess available, a training loop can be written using `petab_prob.nllh(x)`
 `petab_prob.grad(x)` to compute the objective.
 For example, to train for 5000 epochs with